tiffanymykah/Portugal-Red-Wine/Segment2_README.md

 - Density is highly correlated with fixed acidity and negatively correlated with alcohol
 - Alcohol is highly correlated with quality and has negative correlation with density

+## Dashboard

+- We made different data visualization charts using tableau.
+From kaggle we downloaded the Red Wine Quality Dataset and imported that file into tableau.
+The charts represented wine, alcohol, sulphate quality, as well as acidity levels of chlorides.

+** Wine Quality
+ This chart represented the red wine quality.
+There were bin ranges created on the quality attribute.
+Most of the wine quality is average level in bin ranges of 4.5.
+The data was filtered by the descriptions (Average, Good, Not Good)